CodingWithJiro/frontend-mentor-single-price-grid-component/README.md

 This project is a responsive pricing component built using semantic HTML and modular CSS.
 It features a mobile-first layout, dark/light theme toggle, and animated UI transitions.

-Created as part of the building challenges from [Frontend Mentor](https://www.frontendmentor.io/).
+Created as part of the building challenges from **[Frontend Mentor](https://www.frontendmentor.io/)**.

 ---

-## 🔍 Overview
+## Overview

 The component includes a prominent title, value proposition, and a breakdown of pricing and benefits.
 The layout adapts across screen sizes with fluid media queries and uses CSS grid for structure.

 To enhance accessibility and usability, it includes a skip link, WCAG-compliant contrast for both themes, and keyboard-friendly theme toggling.
-The design was closely aligned with the provided mockup using [PerfectPixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonecod/dkaagdgjmgdmbnecmcefdhjekcoceebi).
+The design was closely aligned with the provided mockup using **[PerfectPixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonecod/dkaagdgjmgdmbnecmcefdhjekcoceebi)**.

 ---

-## ✨ Features
+## Features

 - Light/Dark Mode toggle with localStorage theme persistence
 - Mobile-first responsive design with media queries